macalbert/write-parquet-java-demo/README.md

 Using the libraries:
 - org.apache.avro to define schemes
-- and org.apache.parquet.hadoop to persist data
+- org.apache.parquet.hadoop to persist data